 The PPE Guidelines - Version 24 August 2017 (2 MB) aim to facilitate a common interpretation and application of the PPE Directive.
 It should be noted however that only the national transposition of the Directive is legally binding.

 As of 21 April 2018, Directive 89/686/EEC is repealed by the new Regulation (EU) 2016/425 of the European Parliament and of the Council of 9 March 2016 on personal protective equipment.

 The new PPE Regulation is aligned to the New Legislative Framework policy.
 In addition, it slightly modifies the scope and the risk categorisation of products.
 It also clarifies the documentary obligations of economic operators.

 A guidance document on the implementation of Article 47 on transitional provisions is available as a common approach of PPE Working Group members.
-The new PPE Regulation Guidelines are to be published on this page soon.
+See the new PPE Regulation Guidelines (1st Edition - April 2018) (6 MB).

 These 'Technical sheets for coordination' report the common position of the notified bodies – sector PPE – approved by the committee working group 'PPE'.